 Research shows that immersing oneself in another culture and language stretches one's view of the world and provides experience in managing and navigating unique situations.
 Through study abroad, students achieve greater self-confidence and personal growth while gaining concrete skills and the important traits inherent in a solid liberal arts education.
 Such traits are increasingly essential in our modern world, especially as companies seek to hire individuals adept at interacting in intercultural situations.

 Our goal in the campaign is to make it possible for every Stetson student to study abroad regardless of academic major and financial means.
 Financial support from donors—in the form of an endowed student scholarship fund—is critical to increasing the number of students who can and will access international study opportunities.

-To further bridge the distance between Stetson students and global experiences, we turn to modern technology as a useful tool.
-Such outreach with our global partners would include co-teaching with faculty who are overseas; creating student and faculty collaboration with international colleagues; leveraging international events to enable virtual participation; identifying our online library resources toward ensuring that all Stetson courses have an intercultural component; and providing enhanced research and interactive opportunities for our community, such as the School of Music projecting performances for international audiences.
+To further bridge the distance between Stetson students and global experiences, we turn to technology as a useful tool.
+Such outreach with our global partners includes co-teaching with faculty who are overseas; creating student and faculty collaboration with international colleagues; leveraging international events to enable virtual participation; identifying our online library resources toward ensuring that all Stetson courses have an intercultural component; and providing enhanced research and interactive opportunities for our community, such as the School of Music projecting performances for international audiences.

 Other Campaign Priorities